Vaibhāṣika: Karmic retribution

 There are also said to be some karmas that may or may not lead to retribution at all, these are indeterminate (aniyata) karmas which are contrasted with determinate karmas, i.e. those that necessarily cause retribution (whether in this life, in the next or in some further life).
 These indeterminate karmas can be rendered weak or fruitless through the practice of the spiritual path.
 The "Salt Cristal Sūtra" (Loṇaphala Sutta) is cited in support of this.
 Determinate karmas are particularly dark acts, such as killing one's parents, which cannot be so transformed.

 Another important distinction here is that between karma that is done (kṛta) which refers to preparatory and principal actions, and karma that is accumulated (upacita) which refers to the consecutive actions which "complete" the action.
 For example, one may prepare to kill someone and attempt to do so, but fail.
 In this sense, the action is not accumulated.
 Also, an action not done intentionally is not accumulated.
 Though the preparation is still a bad karma, it is not necessarily retributive.
 If however, something willed and accomplished is necessarily retributive.

 Yet another key distinction is that between projecting (ākṣepaka) and completing (paripūraka) karmas.
 A projecting karma is a single act which is the principal cause that projects one's future existence (as well as for the intermediate existence, the antarā-bhava), while completing karmas are responsible for specific experiences within that one existence, such as lifespan.

-Finally, it is important to note that in this system, karma is primarily individual.
+Finally, in this system, karma is primarily individual.
 That is to say, one person's karma will not cause a retribution fruit to be experienced by another person.

 However, there is a karmic fruit which is experienced by a collective of individuals, which is the fruit of dominance (adhipati-phala), which affects the vitality and durability of external things, such as plants and planets.
 This is used to explain how, when persons do good actions, the external world is affected by the "four increases": "of lifespan, of sentient beings, of external items of utility and enjoyment (pariṣkāra), and of skillful dharmas".
 In this sense then, there is "collective karma."
 Thus, for the Vaibhāṣikas, the whole universe is the collective karma (i.e. the fruit of dominance) of all beings living in it.